The-Agentic-Intelligence-Co/Eclipse/README.md

 ## 🎯 Modes

+---

 Eclipse operates in two distinct modes to match your needs:

-### Ask Mode
-Perfect for content analysis and information extraction.
-Includes all features except those that require direct browser interface actions (tab management and browser automation).
-Use this mode when you need to analyze content, search videos, extract information, or get insights from your web pages.

 ### Agent Mode
 Full-featured mode with complete browser automation capabilities.
 This mode includes everything from Ask Mode plus tab management and browser automation.
 It operates with a multi-agent feedback system: